wazo-platform/wazo-doc/source/developers/xivo_client/manage_translations.rst

 **************************************
-Manage translations of the XiVO Client
+Manage Translations of the XiVO Client
 **************************************

 This sections describes how to manage XiVO Client translations from a developer point of view.
 If you want to help translate the XiVO Client, see :doc:`Translating XiVO <../translate>`